-If Bury St Edmunds-based singer-songwriter Shannon Hope’s raw, acoustic songwriting style hints at more of a rage bubbling below the surface than can fully be conveyed by one woman on an acoustic guitar then that shouldn’t be entirely surprising: Hope is a veteran of bands with a more traditional punk aesthetic.
+If Bury St Edmunds-based singer-songwriter Shannon Hope’s raw, prescription acoustic songwriting style hints at more of a rage bubbling below the surface than can fully be conveyed by one woman on an acoustic guitar then that shouldn’t be entirely surprising: Hope is a veteran of bands with a more traditional punk aesthetic.
 Norwich’s Glory Glory – the duo with which she sang, wrote and played drums – are the most familiar of those names, but the six songs that make up her debut self-titled EP don’t really sound like the product of somebody who played with a band called Rats As Big As Dogs.

 Or do they?
 Stick a couple more guitars and scream the vocals on some of the EP’s punchier tracks – particularly “Block You Out” – and you couldn’t really tell the difference.
 Hope has an ear for a short, sharp hook, and although the EP has its more delicate moments (“Time Goes Too Fast”, its minute and a half closer, and “Any Road”, which is sweet without being cloyingly so thanks to Hope’s husky vocals being the most obvious) the whole thing clocks in at just over fourteen minutes in the best of punk traditions.

 Shannon Hope is out today in digital format from the usual sources through Sturm Und Drang Recordings, although limited edition handmade copies will be available at Hope’s EP launch in Bury St Edmunds on Wednesday evening.

 How did you get started writing music and performing?

 I started writing songs at a very early age, they were obviously very bad but I just knew I enjoyed doing it more than anything.
 I had a super cheap acoustic guitar and just wrote and played constantly.